igorprado/react-notification-system/README.md

 ### Dismissible

-If set to false, the notification will not display the dismiss ('x') button.
+If set to false, the notification will not display the dismiss ('x') button and will only be dismissible programmatically.
+[See more](#removenotificationnotification)

 ### Action